icukovic/gingerbill.org-source/content/article/2020-01-25-a-reply-to-lets-stop-copying-c.md

 In theory, `NULL` is still a perfectly valid memory address it is just that we have decided on the convention that `NULL` is useful for marking a pointer as unset.

 Many languages now have support for maybe/option types or nullable types (monads), however I am still not a huge fan of them in practice as I rarely require them in systems-level programming.
-I know very well this is a "controversial" opinion, but systems-level programming languages deal with memory all the time and can easily get into "unsafe" states __unpurpose__.
+I know very well this is a "controversial" opinion, but systems-level programming languages deal with memory all the time and can easily get into "unsafe" states __on purpose__.
 Restricting this can actually make things like custom allocators very difficult to implement, along with other things[^null-pointer-topic].

+Odin can technically implement a maybe type through `union` but not to the extend may people would like.

 [^null-pointer-topic]: This topic alone may require an article to itself.